Role of Salutogenic Design, Evidence Based Design & the Anthropocene in Healthy Building — Wellness Design Consultants

 St. John’s Terminal, NYC

-How does the concept of salutogenesis influence the healthy buildings industry?
+How does the concept of salutogenesis influence salutogenic architecture in the healthy buildings industry?

-The concept of salutogenesis has a profound influence on the healthy buildings industry by shifting the focus from merely mitigating health risks to actively promoting well-being and resilience among building occupants.
+The concept of salutogenesis has a profound influence on the healthy buildings industry by shifting the focus from merely mitigating health risks to actively promoting active health, well-being, and resilience among building occupants.

 Here’s how this concept influences the healthy buildings and public health industry: